keptn/keptn.github.io/content/docs/1.0.x/concepts/architecture/index.md

 to propagate events.
 This means that, after an event has been successfully sent to the Keptn API, it is persisted by NATS Jetstream.
+The `shipyard-controller` coordinates the sequence executions.
-If, at this point in time, the shipyard-controller that coordinates the sequence executions is currently down, it can pick up at the event stream so that any events sent to the API during this time are not lost.
+If `the `shipyard-controller` is down when the event is sent, it can pick up at the event stream when it is up and running again so that any events sent to the API while it was down are not lost.

 The API client must ensure
 that the event has been successfully sent to the API.